tttmmmyyyy/fixlang/Document.md

     let x = match opt {
         some(v) => v,
         _ => 0 // Any value can be matched by a variable pattern.
-                // Recall that in Fix `_` is NOT a special wildcard symbol, but just a variable name.
+                // Recall that `_` is NOT a special wildcard symbol, but just a variable name.
     };
     assert_eq(|_|"", x, 42);;